 Is Alimony Appropriate?

 Aside from child support, alimony is often one of the most hotly contested issues of divorce.
 In most cases however, the arguments basically boil down to how much the recipient spouse needs as support versus how much the obligated spouse is able to pay.
-Generally, the obligated spouse either argues that he or she doesn't have sufficient financial resources to pay alimony or that the recipient spouse does not need spousal support due to that spouse's independent resources of earning ability.
+Generally, the obligated spouse either argues that he or she doesn't have sufficient financial resources to pay alimony or that the recipient spouse does not need spousal support due to that spouse's independent resources or earning ability.
 Because the battle regarding alimony often revolves around the financial needs and resources of the respective parties, if you plan to seek alimony during your divorce process, it is important for you to consider the following questions.
-After considering the questions below the next essential step is to consult with a team of Atlanta Divorce Attorneys with experience negotiating alimony settlement and winning alimony awards at trial.